diskuv/dkml-ghmirror/contributors/index.rst

     where `a single mistake can cost millions and speed matters <https://ocaml.org/learn/companies.html>`_, is supported by an active community, and has a rich set of libraries and development tools.

-Then we recommend looking at the free online book `Real World OCaml <https://dev.realworldocaml.org/index.html>`_.
+Then we recommend looking at *Part 1* of the free online book `Real World OCaml <https://dev.realworldocaml.org/index.html>`_.
 It will guide you through the language and explore each of OCaml's major features.
 You will need a distribution of OCaml to follow along.
 Windows users will need to use the *Diskuv OCaml* distribution (there are other ways to install OCaml on Windows, but they